iip-ecosphere/platform/platform/documentation/devel/twinning.md

 If the real device/machine is not accessible as needed or you want to test an oktoflow connector/app prior to testing it on-site, a **virtual/simulated counterpart** could be helpful.
 While we focus on just providing a counterpart the offers an expected situation, a more precise approach might use a **virtual twin**.

 As a initial step, we describe below how to apply virtual testing to a virtual OPC-UA server.
+Further approaches may follow.

 ## Virtual OPC-UA Server